ChrisWhealy/geonames_hana/README.md

     * `ORG_GEONAMES_ALTERNATENAMES`

 ***WARNING***
-The `ORG_GEONAMES_BASE_GEO_COUNTRIES` table contains data not only for all 252 countries in the world, but also a special country with the country code `XX`.
+The `ORG_GEONAMES_BASE_GEO_COUNTRIES` table contains data not only for all 252 countries in the world, but also a special country with the non-standard country code `XX`.

-This is the country code for geopolitical information that does not belong to any particular country.
-However, the geopolitical data falling into this category is downloaded from a GeoNames.org file called `no-country.zip` rather than the expected `XX.zip`.
+This is the country code for geopolitical information that does not belong to any particular country (such as underwater features that exist in international waters).
+However, the geopolitical data falling into this category is downloaded from a file called `no-country.zip` rather than the expected `XX.zip`.

 <!-- *********************************************************************** -->
 <a name="functionality"></a>